Facts you should know about heart attacks and heartburn

 - Upset stomach

-What signs and symptoms of heart attack vs. heartburn are different?
+What are the differences between the signs and symptoms of heart attack and heartburn?

 Although most of the early signs and symptoms can be the same for heartburn and heart attack, a few are different.
 A heart attack most often causes signs and symptoms that include: